-All the materials a DIY’er needs to install a premium finished microcement wall, floor, worktop or wetroom.
+All the materials a DIY’er needs to install a premium finished microcement wall, floor, wet room or piece of furniture.

 Easy to follow step by step installation guide included with every kit.

 The mirocement and resin for the finishing coats are already mixed so all you need to do is stir in the colour and start trowelling.
 It’ll last for as long as 3 weeks with the lid on so you can take your time getting the finish that you want.

 And because it’s waterproof you won’t have any problems with staining.
 You only need to give it a quick seal at the end to give it a nice finish and prevent scuffs.

 To give the system extra strength and durability, we have included MicroDur Base as a base coat.
 You will need to mix this on site with water & colour.
 Once mixed it’ll last for around 3 hours.

 Microcement is a brilliantly versatile material that can be used to create seamless, durable walls, floors, wet areas, worktops and furniture.